One Day (TV series): Development

 Netflix ordered a new One Day adaptation in November 2021 from Drama Republic.
-The writers' room is being led by Nicole Taylor and consists of Anna Jordan, Vinay Patel, and Bijan Sheibani.
-Executive producers include Nicholls and Taylor as well as Roanna Benn and Jude Liknaitzky.
-Molly Manners is attached to direct the series.
+The writers' room was led by Nicole Taylor and consists of Anna Jordan, Vinay Patel, and Bijan Sheibani.
+Executive producers included Nicholls and Taylor as well as Roanna Benn and Jude Liknaitzky.
+Molly Manners was attached to direct the series.

 Actress Ambika Mod said in November 2022 that the series would cover more of the novel than the 2011 film adaptation.

 Casting

 In June 2022, it was announced Ambika Mod and Leo Woodall would star as the leads Emma and Dexter respectively.
 Eleanor Tomlinson and Essie Davis joined the cast as Sylvie and Alison respectively, as announced in July and October.

 Filming

 Principal photography began in London on 4 July 2022 before moving to Edinburgh on 18 July.
 Filming took place on location at the University of Edinburgh's Old College, as well as the city centre, West End, and Old Town.